ilyaglow/minion-vm/README.md

 Fill database with test data
 ----------------------------

-You can use [this script](https://github.com/mozilla/minion-backend/blob/master/scripts/minion-db-init) from minion-backend repo
+You can use [this script](https://gist.github.com/ilyaglow/b20be35fab7a32c51480f9d96d869ebb) from my gist

 LDAP authentication
 -------------------

-For this compose I made OpenLDAP db with predefined user that mounts to slapd docker.
+For this compose I made OpenLDAP database with two predefined users (`admin`:`password` and `minion`:`MinionBuiltin`) that mounts to slapd docker (BE AWARE OF THIS PREDEFINED CREDENTIALS).

 If you want to add another user you can use ldapadd: